 We also have a dedicated Coronavirus (COVID-19) website where updates and guidance are regularly posted.

-If, in light of these changes, you no longer wish to undertake this course of study at Imperial College London, please contact Medicine UG Admissions email@example.com for guidance.
+If, in considering these changes, you no longer wish to undertake this course of study at Imperial College London, please contact the central Medicine Admissions team at email@example.com for guidance.